theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

         | --- | --- |
         | Task | [task_versioning.wdl](https://github.com/theiagen/public_health_bioinformatics/blob/main/tasks/task_versioning.wdl) |

-??? task "`screen`: Total Raw Read Quantification and Genome Size Estimation"
+??? task "`screen`: Total Raw Read Quantification and Genome Size Estimation (optional, on by default)"

     The [`screen`](https://github.com/theiagen/public_health_bioinformatics/blob/main/tasks/quality_control/comparisons/task_screen.wdl) task ensures the quantity of sequence data is sufficient to undertake genomic analysis.
 It uses [`fastq-scan`](https://github.com/rpetit3/fastq-scan) and bash commands for quantification of reads and base pairs, and [mash](https://mash.readthedocs.io/en/latest/index.html) sketching to estimate the genome size and its coverage.
 At each step, the results are assessed relative to pass/fail criteria and thresholds that may be defined by optional user inputs.
 Samples that do not meet these criteria will not be processed further by the workflow: